qlemoal/quant_alpha_lab/README.md

 # Alpha Research Framework

-A quant research framework built from scratch, modeled on the workflow used by systematic investment firms.
+Hi!
+This is a quant research framework built from scratch, modeled on the workflow used by systematic investment firms.

 Not trying to find one profitable strategy.
 Trying to build reusable infrastructure: data, features, signals, evaluation, portfolio construction, backtesting, all under one framework.
 New idea = implement the signal, everything else already exists.